 Penalties for Drug Crimes in San Diego

-Penalties for drug possession will depend heavily on the schedule of drug involved.
+Penalties for drug possession will depend heavily on the schedule of drugs involved.

 Schedule I drugs are considered to have the highest dangers, with a significant threat of addiction and no valid medical use.
 Drugs, which fall under Schedule I include: